Oscar Piastri: FIA Formula 2 (2021)

 Piastri remained with Prema for his campaign in FIA Formula 2, replacing Mick Schumacher to partner Ferrari Driver Academy member Robert Shwartzman.
 He debuted in Formula Two machinery during the three-day post-season test at Sakhir.
 Prior to the season, he stated that he was expecting a "very challenging year", with plans to remain in the category for two years.
 Piastri qualified seventh on debut at Sakhir, finishing fifth in the reverse-grid first sprint race.
 Starting sixth for the second sprint, he took his maiden victory after seven overtakes in the closing seven laps, following a pit stop for option tyres behind the safety car, claiming the lead from Zhou Guanyu on the final tour.
-He then made several overtakes to lead the feature, before retiring amidst a collision with Dan Ticktum while battling for third on the antepenultimate lap.
+He then made several overtakes to lead the feature, before retiring amidst a collision with Dan Ticktum while battling for third on the third from last lap.
 Qualifying third in both Monte Carlo and Baku, he claimed second in the second sprint and feature at the former, as well as the latter feature.
 Following his maiden pole position at Silverstone, he finished sixth, fourth, and third to claim the championship lead from Zhou.

 After ending fourth and seventh in the Monza sprints, Piastri won the feature from pole in a battle with Zhou, which he repeated at Sochi with Théo Pourchaire.
 He took two further victories at Jeddah: he won the second sprint and the feature from pole, the latter being aborted in the wake of several red flag incidents.
 His fifth consecutive pole at Yas Island saw him start tenth in the first sprint, where he claimed third in a late battle with teammate and runner-up Shwartzman to clinch the title; he closed the season with his record fourth successive feature victory.
 Across his campaign, Piastri took 252.5 points—60.5 ahead of Shwartzman—with six wins from 11 podiums and five pole positions.
 He became the sixth driver in history to win the GP2/F2 title in their rookie season, the third to win the GP3/F3 and GP2/F2 titles in successive seasons, and the first to win Formula Renault, Formula Three, and Formula Two—or equivalent—championships in successive seasons.
-He was named FIA Rookie of the Year for his efforts in 2021, stating "[he had] done basically everything [he] could [to prove himself]".
+Piastri was named FIA Rookie of the Year for his efforts in 2021, stating "[he had] done basically everything [he] could [to prove himself]".